-Exceptionally large awards and "front-loaded" awards in this context are subject to heightened pay-for-performance considerations, as is the case with ISS' approach to analyzing such awards in the context of the qualitative pay-for-performance evaluation.
+Exceptionally large awards and "front-loaded" awards in this context are subject to heightened pay-forperformance considerations, as is the case with ISS' approach to analyzing such awards in the context of the qualitative pay-for-performance evaluation.

-75. How does ISS assess COVID-related pay decisions?
+76. How does ISS assess COVID-related pay decisions?

-Boards are now in a position to return to traditional pre-pandemic incentive program structures.
-Accordingly, as in pre-pandemic years, any mid-year changes to annual incentive metrics, performance targets and/or measurement periods, or programs that heavily emphasize discretionary or subjective criteria will generally be viewed negatively.
+As in pre-pandemic years, any mid-year changes to annual incentive metrics, performance targets and/or measurement periods, or programs that heavily emphasize discretionary or subjective criteria will generally be viewed negatively.
 Changes to in-progress long-term incentive cycles or shifts to predominantly time-vesting incentives or short-term measurement periods will generally be viewed negatively.
 The expectations regarding one-time awards and the compensation committee's responsiveness to a low say-on-pay vote result are consistent with pre-pandemic years.
 Any COVID-related pay changes or decisions should be accompanied by clear disclosure to assist investors' evaluation of the decisions.

-76. How will ISS view awards or pay increases intended to offset forgone compensation due to CARES Act restrictions?
+77. How will ISS view awards or pay increases intended to offset forgone compensation due to CARES Act restrictions?